benmurphy7/tedx-website/README.md

 # tedx-website
-Sample snapshots of www.tedxnavesink.com
+Sample snapshots from www.tedxnavesink.com (while it was live)

-These are snapshots taken from archive.org which may be missing elements.
+These snapshots were taken from archive.org and elements may be missing.
 For a more complete view of the site's development history visit: https://web.archive.org/web/*/tedxnavesink.com